All Episodes

 The Federal Motor Carrier Safety Administration, part of the Department of Transportation, has proposed reclassifying all farm vehicles as commercial motor vehicles.

-Farmers would be required to obtain commercial driver's licenses for their tractors and their combines out in the fields.
+Farmers would be required to obtain commercial driver's licenses for their tractors and their combines out in the fields, not on public property.

 If the rule goes into effect, anybody who operates any motorized farm equipment will have to pass the same tests that semi-drivers do.